Battle for Iraq and Syria in maps

-The US went on to assemble a coalition to fight the militants, and has so far launched more than 500 air strikes against Islamic State (IS) militant targets in Iraq since the campaign began on 8 August.
+The US went on to assemble a coalition to fight the militants, and has so far launched more than 1,400 air strikes against IS targets in Iraq since the campaign began on 8 August.
 Meanwhile, the UK launched its first air strikes on 30 September.

-The US, with Bahrain, Jordan, Qatar, Saudi Arabia and the United Arab Emirates, has also carried out about 400 attacks on IS in neighbouring Syria since 23 September.
+In neighbouring Syria, the US, along with Bahrain, Jordan, Qatar, Saudi Arabia and the United Arab Emirates, has also carried out more than more than 1,000 attacks on IS-held areas since 23 September 2014.

 US President Barack Obama has warned his coalition allies they are facing a "long-term campaign".